devanship/TaskTracker/README.md

   * To register, click Register on main page.
 Enter a name and email.
   * To login in, enter email on main page.
   * After completeing the first two steps, you will be redirected to the tasks page, where you will see:
-  	* A list of tasks and their titles, descriptions, status (in progress or done), how much time it took (incrememnts of 15), ajd the assigned user
+  	* A list of tasks and their titles, descriptions, status (in progress or done).
-  	* Three buttons, show, edit, or delete, which do their respective actions.
+   * If you are a manager, a New Task button will be available for your use.
+Otherwise, you will not see this button.
+  	* Buttons next to each task: start/end, time log, edit, delete.
+If start is clicked, a start time entry will be created and the button will change to end.
+When end is clicked, an end time entry will be created.
+When Time log is clicked, this start and end entry will be shown along with edit and delete functions.
+If edit is clicked, a form will show up and the time entries can be changed.
-  * The navbar will show the user name and a logout button, which will take you back to the login page if clicked.
+  * The navbar will show the user name, profile, tasks, and logout button, which will take you back to the login page if clicked.
+   * The profile button will show the current user his/her manager, the people he/she manages, and a list of all the unmanaged users and the current user's employees with manage buttons.
+If the manage button is clicked for an employee that is already managed by the current user, the employee will disappear from the Your Employees list.
+If the manage button is clicked for an employee that is not managed by the current user, the employee will be added to the Your Employees list.
   * To create a new task, click New Task button.
 Enter title, description, and a user to assign the task to.
 Hit save to create task or back if you don't want to create the task anymore.
-  * When you hit Save, the created task will be shown.
-You can click edit to edit the task or back to return to the task list page.
   * When Edit is clicked, if the logged in user is assigned to the task, he/she will be able to edit the time and check off the status box if completed.
-  * However, if the logged in user is not assigned the task, he/she will not be able to see a time input box or the status checkbox.
+  * However, if the logged in user is not assigned the task, he/she will not be able to see the status checkbox.
-  * Any user has the ability to change the assigned user to a task.
-Therefore, if someone wants to mark a task as done or change the time, he/she will have to change the assigned user to himself/herself.

 To start your Phoenix server: